osumontreal/OLS-2/ROADMAP.md

 By the end of OLS-2 we aim to have completed the follwoing objectives (and their #labels).

 :::success
-A revamped website that descibres who we are, what open science is, and why we so desprately need to move science, towards *science in the open*. #website
+**A revamped website that descibres who we are, what open science is, and why we so desprately need to move science, towards *science in the open*** #website
 :::
 :::success
-Build a french MOOC for Edulib : "Introduction à la science des données sociales" #MOOC
+**Build a french MOOC for Edulib : "Introduction à la science des données sociales"** #MOOC
 :::
 :::success
-A solid contribution guidelines #Contribution Guidelines
+**A comprehensive contribution guidelines** #Contribution Guidelines
 :::

 ## Tasks
-Can start [here](https://github.com/osumontreal/OLS-2/issues) on our issues ...
+You can start [here](https://github.com/osumontreal/OLS-2/issues), in our issues ...

 TBD / TBC
 >List tasks to complete for each milestone